 What It Does: Want to take your students on a virtual field trip without leaving the classroom?
 ThingLink paired with Skybox by Blockade Labs makes it surprisingly easy.
 ThingLink lets you create interactive images and virtual tours, while Skybox uses AI to generate 360° panoramic environments based on simple text descriptions.

 Pricing: Skybox by Blockade Labs has been free to use for generating 360° images.
 ThingLink offers a free 60-day trial for educators, after which an individual teacher account costs around $60/year.
-Schools and districts can also purchase group licenses for broader access.

 AI Tools for Tutoring and Personalized Learning